nightwatchjs/nightwatch-schematics/README.md

 These two commands do the same thing.
 They will run nightwatch e2e tests.

-Once Nightwatch is added to your project, all [Nightwatch CLI options][NightwatchCliOptionsLink] will be available when triggering e2e tests.
+Once Nightwatch is added to your project, all [Nightwatch CLI options][nightwatchclioptionslink] will be available when triggering e2e tests.
 E.g.: `--verbose`, `--retries` etc.

 ### ✨ Demo